 It depends on the certification method you chose.
 If you are using the Android Developer ID, you must make sure you have access to the email address that is public for your app in Google Play (support email).
 If you choose the Sign APK method, please make sure you use the same signature as in the app you are certifying.

 It might also be that your app has been rejected because of not meeting content guidelines or quality standards.
+Find more about our content restriction here.
 This might happen because we detected some performance or stability issues with your app or eventually some malicious code (malware, adware, phishing or similar).